 Damages awarded in a civil lawsuit

 For survivors who are successful in their civil suits, the court will award them damages for the injuries they suffered.
 Damages take the form of monetary awards that are to be paid by the defendant.
 Because each state differs in the amount of damages that can be awarded, it is impossible to give a specific picture of what a statutory rape victim can expect in terms of monetary damages following a successful civil lawsuit.
-Furthermore, the amount of damages that a rape survivor actually receives and the decision to even launch a lawsuit in the first place may depend on the amount of assets the defendant has.
+Furthermore, the number of damages that a rape survivor actually receives and the decision to even launch a lawsuit in the first place may depend on the number of assets the defendant has.

 The choice of whether or not to pursue a civil suit involving damages in statutory rape is a difficult one.
 In addition to the damages awarded, such suits may help victims regain a sense of control and purpose over a situation that may leave them feeling helpless and confused.
 A qualified attorney should be consulted beforehand, however, to discuss the feasibility of pursuing legal action involving any accusations of rape and/or sexual assault.